 The City of Ridgefield has many hills and streets that are typically the first to become slippery or impacted by snow.
 Public Works Operations prioritizes clearing these roads along with main arterials, collectors, and bus routes by using anti-icer, sand, and/or plowing.

 In a snow or ice event, roads will be cleared or treated in the following order: arterials, collectors, and bus routes.
 After these streets are plowed and sanded, the crew will attempt to clear neighborhood streets if time and conditions permit.
-Click here to view the map.
+Click here to view the full size map.

 Anti-Icer as a Tool